Skip to main content

 • Student usually needs a cosigner.

-• Visit our Private Loans webpage for more information, including tips, when to apply, comparing the PLUS Loan to private loans, comparing private lenders, and search resources.
+• Visit our Private Loans webpage for more information, including tips, when to apply, comparing the PLUS loan to private loans, comparing private lenders, and search resources.

-PLUS Loans
+Federal PLUS Loans

-Parent PLUS Loans are potential options for parents of dependent undergraduate students.
+Parent PLUS loans are potential options for parents of dependent undergraduate students.
 These loans are in the parent's name.

-Graduate PLUS Loans are potential options that can be borrowed by graduate-level students.
+Graduate PLUS loans are potential options that can be borrowed by graduate-level students.
 These loans are in the graduate student's name.

 Return to Top of Page